Pan6ora/ab-plugin-Template/README.md

 The name of the code folder also needs to be changed with your plugin name.

+**Important:** the conda package name must be `ab-plugin-XXX` so that it can be detected by activity-browser.

 ### Deploy to Anaconda

 In case you want to make your plugin available on the Anaconda repository you will need to set the appropriate repository secret on Github.